jkropko/practice_collab/README.md

-# practice_collab
+# Types of birds!!!!!!
-We are populating a list of types of birds in a collaborative way
+We will create a list of birds collaboratively to practice a group Git/GitHub workflow.

+* Cardinal
+* Seagull